arrowhead-tools/mgmt-tool-js/README.md

 ##TROUBLESHOOTING

 Q: When I start the Management Tool all pages are blank. :( What should I do?
 A: Either you missed to provide the correct environment variables (.env using Node or -e flag using Docker), or you've made a typo.

+Q: I am facing an issue, which is not listed here :( What should I do?
+A: Open an issue with a detailed description.